henkbirkholz/draft-moskowitz-ecdsa-pki/draft-moskowitz-ecdsa-pki.md

 Entity certificate.
 This certificate, along with the trust chain back to the root, is then returned to the End Entity.

-There is more to a pki, but this suffices for most development and testing needs.
+There is more to a PKI, but this suffices for most development and testing needs.

-# Getting started and the Root level {#RootLevel}
+# Getting Started and the Root Level {#RootLevel}

 This guide was developed on a Fedora 26 armv7hl system (Cubieboard2 SoC).
 It should work on most Linux and similar systems.
 All work